kpal81xd/docs.krunker.io/docs/files/mod-resource_packs.md

 ## Introduction

-Resource Packs and Mods are used to replace or change the default components of krunker such as: Textures, Sounds, Models and the interface.\
+Resource Packs and Mods are used to replace or change the default components of Krunker such as: Textures, Sounds, Models and the interface.\
 If you are making a game entirely from scratch, only the Custom CSS section is relevant for you.

 ___